 iLumina - Digital library of teaching materials for Chemistry, Biology, Physics, Mathematics, and Computer Science (an NSDL pathway)

 Skills Commons - Free resources for career and technical courses.
 Free materials developed in partnership with local industries.
 Skills Commons Support - find information on how to use the site as well as how to revise/reuse downloaded content.

 Fair use allows for the use of copyright-protected works for educational purposes, as well as for commentary, parody, news reporting, and research.

-Eastern Florida State College's Fair Use Analysis Checklist is to be completed when you plan to use copyrighted content on campus, or in face-to-face and online classrooms.
+Eastern Florida State College's Fair Use Analysis Checklist is to be completed when you to use copyrighted content on campus, or in face-to-face and online classrooms.
 Directions and additional information are included on the Checklist form.